 Foraging

-There is a short window of opportunity for morel hunters as the weather starts to warm up (typically at the end of May).
-When collecting, it’s best to use a mesh bag so as you carry your find through the woods, you drop spores along the way for next years’ crop.
-Be educated about what you are picking because there are poisonous mushrooms out there as well!
+The window of opportunity for morel foragers is short, corresponding with the weather warming up (typically at the end of May).
+When collecting, it’s best to use a mesh bag so as you carry your bounty through the woods, you drop spores along the way for next year's crop.
+Be educated about what you are picking -- there are poisonous look-alike mushrooms out there as well!

 • Personal Use: Permits are not required.
 Harvesters may gather up to 5 gallons of morels or other mushrooms per day for personal use without a permit.
 There is no age limit on personal use mushroom pickers.
 Personal use mushrooms may not be sold or bartered to another party.